- A medical staff of more than 150 surgeons who are board certified or eligible for certification

 Pediatric patients seen at Surgicenter receive the same child-friendly, high quality care as patients who visit Children's Hospital of Wisconsin.
-A special children's play area, including books, games and a television, keep children busy before surgery or while they wait for a sibling.
+A special children's play area, including books and a television, keeps children busy before surgery or while they wait for a sibling.

 Patients and family members register when they first arrive, 60-90 minutes prior to surgery.
 General patient and insurance information is verified and forms are signed.
 Learn more about how to prepare for surgery.

 The surgical procedure is reviewed with patients, who are encouraged to ask questions.
 The patient and family meet the anesthesiologist and their surgeon.
 Important information is reviewed, such as whether the patient has any allergies and when he or she last ate or drank.
 Family members may stay with the patient in this area until he or she is taken to the operating room.

 Once in the operating room, patients are placed under anesthesia by one of the anesthesiologists.
 Some of the same pediatric anesthesiologists who practice at Children's Hospital of Wisconsin are available to assist with the pediatric surgeries.

 This is the first place patients go after surgery if they have been given general anesthetic.
 Patients begin waking up, while their vital signs are monitored closely.
 Discomfort or nausea is treated with medications and other techniques.
 The surgeon updates the family in a private consultation room, answering any questions they might have.

 Here, family members and patients are reunited prior to discharge.
 Patients will be awake and their vital signs are checked again.
 When ready, patients change into their street clothes.
 Patients and family members will receive information about medications or other instructions to follow once they return home.
 Questions are encouraged.